Desire on Ice: Reception

-Desire On Ice was released by ORG Music on 12 September 2025 on LP, CD, and digital formats.

 The album immediately received excellent reviews.
-Mojo magazine gave the album its own inset and rated the album five stars (out of five).
+Mojo gave the album its own inset and rated the album five stars (out of five).
 Uncut rated the album 8/10, and devoted a full page to the album's story, along with an interview with Falco and a full listing of the album's celebrity guests.
 Classic Rock magazine also rated the album an 8/10, describing the album as "Irresistibly intoxicating."
 The Vinyl District rated the album an "A", stating that "Soaking up all [the] guest contributions to Desire on Ice is a sheer pleasure, but more importantly, the set flows as a robust album experience...with no knowledge of the stacked lineup required."
 Vintage Rock gave the album 3.5/5 stars, commenting that "Desire On Ice rebuilds these songs into something new, and there are few albums which tell such a complete story of an artist's long journey through the music biz."